Ujjwal-N/programming_problems/README.md

 # Programming Problems
 ## Description
-* These are all of the [Kattis problems](https://open.kattis.com/) I attempted while participating in the SJSU Competitive Programming Club's Weekly Contests and some additional practice.
+* These are all of the [Kattis problems](https://open.kattis.com/) I attempted while participating in the SJSU Competitive Programming Club's Weekly Contests and some additional practice problems.

 * These problems involve knowledge of data structures, algorithms, and math.
 I will eventually create a showcase of problems.